Rent safe and private dog parks hosted by locals

 Have “escape routes” or backup plans ahead of time

 Imagine potential scenarios and consider how you’ll respond to them when you’re socializing your dog.
 If one path gets blocked by a trigger, do you have another way out?
 How far away will you be from your car?
-Don’t let yourself spiral into unproductivity — we can’t plan for every last contingency in our messy modern world — but do spend some time preparing for likely events.
+Don’t let yourself spiral into unproductivity—we can’t plan for every last contingency in our messy modern world—but do spend some time preparing for likely events.

 Start slowly and socialize at your dog’s pace

 Socializing your reactive dog is a marathon, not a sprint.
 You want to create lasting, long-term results!
 While it’s tempting to rush the process, sustainable behavior change comes from addressing your dog’s underlying emotions.
-There are no quick fixes here.

 Set up dedicated training scenarios with people you trust